esa-codes/hype/README.md

     <h3></h3>
 </div>

-These scripts will automatically install the dependencies and configuartions for the dotfiles for Fedora.
+These scripts will automatically install the dependencies and configs for the setup on Fedora.
 Currently Tested on Fedora 42

 ![image](https://github.com/user-attachments/assets/c824d283-de7a-4730-a310-d6b468a71689)